lassisg/lassisg/README.md

 ## Hi!
 I'm Leandro, a passionate developer

 I love to solve problems using any programming language.
-For the past year, I enrolled in a Biomedical Engineer Master course and developed some cool projects, such as:
+From 2018 to 2021, I enrolled in a Biomedical Engineer Master course and developed some cool projects, such as:

 * 🏥 A medical equipments management system, in PHP (and using HTML5, CSS3 and Postgres)
 * 🩺 An Android app for evaluation of user stress using a biojacket to provide heart rate signals, using Java